MUDzain/Ethereum-Fraud-Detection-System/README.md

 - Implement real-time data updates
 - Add user authentication

-## License

-This project is for academic purposes only.

-## Contact

-For questions about this project, please check the GitHub repository.

 ---

-**Note**: This is an academic project for educational purposes.
-The fraud detection model is trained on historical data and should not be used for real financial decisions.
+**Note**: This fraud detection model Project is trained on historical data and should not be used for real financial decisions.